Photo by Connor Fyfe for Herb

 Here at Herb, we know that can be overwhelming at times, so we have put together this guide to walk you through exactly what you need to know when it comes to THC distillate.

-If you’re about to read this and have never seen the word distillate in your products let alone tried a distillate, then we suggest you try this Bubba Kush flower that’s infused with Delta 8 and Delta 9 THC distillate and is packed with CBD, CBG, and terpenes.
+If you’re about to read this and have never seen the word distillate in your products, let alone tried a distillate, then we suggest you try Keef’s line of vape cartridges.

 What makes the process of distillates different from wax or shatter extraction is that the distillation process is done by heating the concentrated oil, which has been produced from an extraction of the plant to the point of vaporization, causing decarboxylation and then taking the evaporated material to the point of condensation before being collected.